Connor-Frazier/Robotics-Sound-Mapping/README.md

 ## Subscribing from robot.cc (or something like it)
-0. Check out robot.cc and robot.cc in [brain](https://github.com/nbock/cs5335-nm/tree/linefollow/brain) for examples on how this is done.\
+0. Check out robot.cc and robot.hh in [brain](https://github.com/nbock/cs5335-nm/tree/linefollow/brain) for examples on how this is done.\
-1. Add a `cv::Mat frame` value to robot.hh or your equivalent
+1. Add `cv::Mat frame` and `int line_status` value to robot.hh or your equivalent
+2. Add `Robot->get_line_status` to your robot.cc and robot.hh
-2. Add a SubscriberPtr as a private variable to robot.hh or equivalent
+3. Add a SubscriberPtr as a private variable to robot.hh or equivalent
-3. Use your SubscriberPtr to subscribe to the camera topic `~/tankbot0/tankbot/camera_sensor/link/camera/image`:
+4. Use your SubscriberPtr to subscribe to the camera topic `~/tankbot0/tankbot/camera_sensor/link/camera/image`:
 ```cpp
 frame_sub = node->Subscribe(
     string("~/tankbot0/tankbot/camera_sensor/link/camera/image"),